shreekumar2002/SHREE-KUMAR-V_511321104502_NAANMUDHALVAN_PROJECT_FILE/README.md

 USERNAME: ADMIN

-PASSWORD: ADMIN#
+PASSWORD: ADMIN

+FOR GITHUB README FILE:

-Bus Reservation System
+## Bus Reservation System

 This is a simple Bus Reservation System built using Python and Django framework.
 The system allows users to search for available buses, make reservations, and view their booking details.